gosborn/location-finder/README.md

 ## Code linting

-This project uses [Rubocop](https://github.com/bbatsov/rubocop) to check the style of the code.
+This project uses [Rubocop](https://github.com/bbatsov/rubocop) to check code style.
 Run by typing `rubocop` in the directory of the project.
+In a docker configuration run `docker exec -it api rubocop` with the containers up and running.

 ## Testing

 This project uses rspec for test cases.
 Run by typing `rspec` to recursively run all test suites.
+In a docker configuration run `docker exec -it api rspec` with the containers up and running.

 ## Roadmap / TODO